Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 The Trustees have taken advice from their investment advisers on appropriate limits within their asset allocation should be allowed to vary from the strategic benchmark, given the Trustees objectives.

-The Trustees delegate the decision on asset allocation around their long-term strategic benchmark to their investment manager within the limits set out in Appendix B. The investment manager manages the asset allocation within these limits.
+The Trustees delegate the decision on asset allocation around their long-term strategic benchmark to their investment managers within the limits set out in Appendix B. The investment managers manage the asset allocation within these limits.

-Contributions are paid to Legal & General Assurance (Pensions Management) Limited in line with the strategy set out in Appendix B.
+Contributions are paid to LGIM in line with the strategy set out in Appendix B.

 The Trustees have considered a full range of investment opportunities.